 The 3 Day Potty Training Guide by Lora Jenson became my instant go-to for potty training tips.
 I read the guide and agreed with the process on most parts.
-What boggled my mind was the fact that the child would be potty trained in 3 days.
+What boggled my mind was the fact that the child would be potty trained in three days.
 Three whole days!
 I could do that, right?

-There we were with a child who checked off Lora’s only requirement to start potty training, not peeing during the night, and my last 3 day weekend before baby brother arrives.
-I was bound and determined to get her potty trained and out of diapers in those 3 days and back to daycare come Tuesday morning in big girl panties.
+There we were with a child who checked off Lora’s only requirement to start potty training, not peeing during the night, and my last three day weekend before baby brother arrives.
+I was bound and determined to get her potty trained and out of diapers in those three days and back to daycare come Tuesday morning in big girl panties.
 The reality about children, however, is that they are not going to do anything you plan for them to do.

-Well, the end of day 3 arrived and Aspen had just peed all over the floor for what seemed like the millionth time.
+Well, the end of day three arrived and Aspen had just peed all over the floor for what seemed like the millionth time.
 Mopping up the mess, I was at my wit’s end.
 Why did my child not get the concept?
 She knew how to answer my questions but would not act on those answers.
 I sat down in our living room with tears filling my eyes feeling defeated.
-All of those old feelings rushed back from our other obstacles and failures.
+All of those old feelings rushed back from our other obstacles.
 I didn’t know how to process this all or what to do next.
 I became a ball of anxiety, an old friend I wasn’t happy to see.
 The guide said nothing about what to do when mom has to return to work.
 Do I just let her pee all over the place?
 Go back to the forbidden pull ups?

 I turned to Google, searching “3-day potty training failures,” “what to do past 3 days of potty training” and “how to potty train a toddler in daycare” for answers.
 Not much popped up.
 Just mom’s relaying similar stories, being scrutinized by others it seemed.
 So I did the only thing I knew to do, kept her in panties and continued to remind her.
 I made sure our sitter was on board to continue the training.

 So I am here to say that we survived this thing called potty training.
 And I wanted to share that if you’ve decided to try this potty training route, don’t give up or get discouraged when your kid doesn’t pick it up so quick.
-Remember that eventually, they will get it, but that eventually is in the hands of your toddler.
+Remember that eventually, they will get it, but that ‘eventually’ is in the hands of your toddler.